 Unfortunately, the wind industry has turned the manipulation of these guidelines into a fine art.
 Local planners allow them to do so rather than specifying in detail what they require at the scoping stage or requiring applicants to follow the agreed guidelines.

-The problems arising from the industry’s manipulation of SNH guidelines were identified some years ago in a paper by Architech Animation Studios (UK) Ltd:
+The problems arising from the industry’s manipulation of SNH guidelines have been examined in a paper by Architech Animation Studios (UK) Ltd: